marvinquiet/SpaDOT/docs/index.md

 ```

 <details>

-<summary>Click to expand</summary>
+<summary>More about no feature selection</summary>

-<p>If you prefer not to perform spatially variable gene selection, you can add the option `--feature_selection False` to use all genes in the dataset.
-However, we still **recommend performing feature selection, as it generally leads to better results and faster computation**.</p>
+<p>If you prefer not to perform spatially variable gene selection, you can add the option <code>--feature_selection False</code> to use all genes in the dataset.
+However, we still <strong>recommend performing feature selection, as it generally leads to better results and faster computation</strong>.</p>

 <code>
 SpaDOT preprocess --data ./ChickenHeart.h5ad --feature_selection False --output_dir ./ChickenHeart_output